KaanT16/informationsecurity/h6-Going Dark.md

 7. Significance: Important for free expression and global digital rights.

 #h2 Shavers & Bair (2016) – Hiding Behind the Keyboard: The Tor Browser

+#h2 Introduction:

+- Tor is one of the main tools fon anonymous web surf.

+- It uses for legal and unfortunetly also for criminal things.

+#h2 History of it and useage reason

+- Developed in the 1990s by the U.S Navy.